limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Directory/File Enumeration

-I've always like to use `wfuzz` and `big.txt` from [SecLists](https://github.com/danielmiessler/SecLists) to fuzz for directories and/or files because they produce results.
+I've always like to use `wfuzz` and `big.txt` from [SecLists](https://github.com/danielmiessler/SecLists) to fuzz for directories and/or files because they produce actionable results.
 Here, I find two WordPress installations and the presence of one interesting directory `/secret` in the host.

 ```
 # wfuzz -w /usr/share/seclists/Discovery/Web-Content/big.txt --hc 404 http://pinkydb/FUZZ